jdoleary/Spellmasons/docs/TasksCurrent.md

         - Instead of "increase emoji cast range" just "+ 5% cast range"; "at the start of" -> "every level"; "temporarily" -> "single-turn"; OR "max stamina" / "overflow stamina"
         - every turn / every level should be presented first
     - blood golem too powerful? shouldn't be able to do kill damage? or introduce later
-    - in your perk-picking screen you should be able to see your current perks
     - explain graphic for summoner icon
-    - increase all healths and damages by 10x
     - debilitate cheaper and less effective
-    - Easy to not grow your max mana, maybe get some by default each level?
+    - Easy to not grow your max mana, maybe get some by default each level? (and for health)
     - maybe perks should do concrete amounts instead of %s
     - weird line coming off of units that you pull into liquid on death
-    - show how much damage you'll take when you end your turn
     - turn off target snapping when your first spell is a targeting spell for convenience
     - spellbook animation is showing up in singleplayer
         - but you still need it when you yourself are casting multiple at once